 If you need to select an area rug the general rule of thumb is to place the rug over the center of your room.
 Either place all the furniture on the rug or all the furniture off the rug.
 A larger rug will make the living area look larger, as you’ve visually expanded the center point.
 Laying down two or more rugs can work, especially if you prefer a more eclectic look, and so can placing the rug at an angle.
 Generally speaking, area rugs shouldn’t be closer than 6″ from the wall.
 If you have a large space and can’t use a standard-sized area rug, consider purchasing a carpet remnant.
 The supplier can create the exact size you need and bind the edges for a finished look.

 Properly lighting your living room means having light come from various sources and various positions.
 Directing your light source from the ceiling, table lamps, sconces and floor lamps will not only give you a balance of good lighting, it will allow you to change the feel of the room very quickly.
 Be sure to address the specific lighting needs of the room as well.
 If there is a favorite reading spot then make sure a good floor lamp or table lamp is nearby.
 If you frequently entertain in this room, set your switches on dimmers to create flattering light.
 If you are having trouble finding the right type of lighting on your own, consider hiring a professional lighting specialist.
 Caution: having many lights may mean having many cords to trip over.
-Consider using double-sided, removable tape to hide cords behind furniture.
+Consider using self-sticking clips (like Command Clips) to hide cords behind furniture.

 If you truly have a multi-use living room, find pieces that can work in a variety of ways.
 Ottomans can be coffee tables or extra seating.
 Benches can store extra blankets and seat additional guests.
 Nesting tables can be spread out throughout the space when more surfaces are required.
 A sideboard can be an extra serving table or bar during a party.